Yossele Schumacher affair: Investigation

 After getting word that Mossad was searching for Schumacher in Switzerland, Blau took him first to Brussels and then to Paris, presenting the child as her daughter each time she traveled.
 When the Mossad focused its search on the Haredi community of Paris, she smuggled Schumacher to the United States in March 1962 on a flight to New York City, where he was hidden in the apartment of a Haredi woman, Mrs. Gertner, at 126 Penn Street, Williamsburg, Brooklyn in New York City.
 The family gave Schumacher the name Yankele Frenkel and kept him indoors, holding him from the time he arrived in March until August 1962.
 The Mossad had anticipated the possibility of Schumacher being smuggled to the United States, and asked the FBI for assistance.
 In 1961, FBI agents searched Ultra-Orthodox summer camps in the Catskill Mountains for Schumacher.

 As they combed potential suspects in the Haredi world, Mossad investigators found a potential lead in Ruth Blau.
 Checks showed that she was a regular visitor to Israel, where she spent time with members of Neturei Karta, had met Yossele's grandfather on several occasions, and that her last visit to Israel was around the same time of the abduction.
 Focusing their investigation on her, the agents traced Blau, who was still in France, to the outskirts of Paris.
 At this time, Blau had decided to sell her house, and in August 1962 met a potential real estate agent named "Mr. Faber" in an attorney's office.
 The real estate agent was in fact Harel, accompanied by a team of Mossad agents who had interrogated Adolf Eichmann.
 Though uncooperative at first, Blau admitted her complicity when confronted with evidence that she had smuggled Schumacher out of Israel disguised as her daughter.
 She refused to divulge his whereabouts until Harel told her that her son Uriel, who was serving in the Israeli military, had divulged her involvement.
 Feeling betrayed and realizing that the kidnapping was a failure, Blau told them where Schumacher was.
+Mossad officer Aliza Magen-Halevi reportedly convinced Blau to reveal Schumacher's location.
 After the Mossad informed US Attorney General Robert F. Kennedy that Schumacher was living with a Hasidic family in Brooklyn, he instructed the FBI to fully cooperate with Mossad.
 In September 1962, a team of FBI agents and Mossad operatives took Schumacher into custody and put him on a flight to Israel, where he was reunited with his parents.